-In order to provide a safe and inclusive environment for all students, foods with peanut, peanut butter, tree nut (walnuts, pecans, pine nuts, almonds, cashews etc.), or other nut ingredients may not be brought to school and should be kept out of lunches and snacks.
-Please check the ingredients in store-bought products that are brought to school to make sure they are nut-free.
-Note: Products that are nut-free, but say on the label that they were "produced in a facility that produces nuts," "may contain nuts" or "may contain traces of nuts," may be brought.
+To provide a safe and inclusive environment for all students, foods with peanut, peanut butter, tree nut (walnuts, pecans, pine nuts, almonds, cashews etc.), or other nut ingredients may not be brought to school.
+Please check the ingredients in store-bought products brought to school to ensure they are nut-free.
+Note: Products that are nut-free, but say on the label that they were "produced in a facility that produces nuts," "may contain nuts" or "may contain traces of nuts" may be brought.

-If the student has eaten a peanut/nut product at breakfast, s/he should wash his or her hands with soap and water (rather than using hand sanitizer) as well as washing out his/her mouth before coming to school as residues left on shared surfaces or equipment can cause an allergic contact reaction.
+If you eat a peanut or nut product for breakfast, you should wash your hands with soap and water (rather than hand sanitizer) and wash your mouth before coming to school.
+Residues left on shared surfaces or equipment can cause an allergic contact reaction.